Call now: 252-767-6166

 This is an excerpt from the eBook "Oracle DBA made Simple".

 For more details on Oracle database administration, see the "Easy Oracle Jumpstart" by Robert Freeman and Steve Karam.
-It’s only $19.95 when you buy it directly from the publisher here.
+It?s only $19.95 when you buy it directly from the publisher here.

 Oracle performance tuning software

-Oracle training in Linux commands
+Oracle Linux poster

 Note: This Oracle documentation was created as a support and Oracle training reference for use by our DBA performance tuning consulting professionals.
+Feel free to ask questions on our Oracle forum.

 Verify experience!
 Anyone considering using the services of an Oracle support expert should independently investigate their credentials and experience, and not rely on advertisements and self-proclaimed expertise.
 All legitimate Oracle experts publish their Oracle qualifications.

 Errata?
 Oracle technology is changing and we strive to update our BC Oracle support information.
 If you find an error or have a suggestion for improving our content, we would appreciate your feedback.
-Just e-mail: and include the URL for the page.
+Just e-mail:

 Burleson Consulting

-The Oracle of database support
+The Oracle of Database Support

-Oracle® is the registered trademark of Oracle Corporation.
+Oracle ® is the registered trademark of Oracle Corporation.